Large forest fire north of Napier

-A large fire is burning through more than four hectares of forest north of Napier.
+Two fixed-wing aircraft, five helicopters and almost a dozen fire trucks are battling a large fire is burning through more than four hectares of forest north of Napier.

 Fire and Emergency NZ spokesman Murray Dunbar said no properties are currently threatened by the fire near Tangoio Settlement Rd and which comes as strong westerly gusts buffet the region.